 National Chicken Cacciatore Day

-For all of our readers who might not be familiar with Italian cuisine, chicken cacciatore is a dish that’s made with chicken, tomatoes, onions, herbs, and sometimes bell peppers.
+For all of our readers who might not be familiar with Italian cuisine, chicken cacciatore is a dish made with chicken, tomatoes, onions, herbs, and sometimes bell peppers.

 This classic Italian dish might not be as popular as it once was, but it’s still popular enough for it to be given its own holiday.
-A day that’s known as National Chicken Cacciatore Day and is observed on the 15th of October each year.
+A day known as National Chicken Cacciatore Day is observed on the 15th of October each year.

-The History Of National Chicken Cacciatore Day
+The History of National Chicken Cacciatore Day

 Our Favorite Chicken Cacciatore Recipe